Low-metallicity massive single stars with rotation. III. Source of ionization and C-IV emission in I Zw 18: Discussion

 \subsection{Caveats}

 Caveats in our theory include uncertainties inherent in the simulations (see Sect.~6.2 of \citetalias{Kubatova:2019} for a detailed discussion on this, as well as \citealt{Agrawal:2022}).
 Some of the main sources of uncertainty are mass loss, wind clumping and rotational mixing efficiency.
-Especially mass loss and wind clumping can directly influence the strength of the spectral lines---but not the ionizing flux.
-For example, reducing the mass-loss rate by two orders of magnitude erases any trace of the carbon emission even in the post-main-sequence phase of our models, as seen in Fig.~B4 of \citetalias[][]{Kubatova:2019}, however, this has practically no effect on the total number of ionizing photons, cf. Fig.~B1 of the same paper.
-On the other hand, supposing that winds are clumped has an \textit{opposite} effect on the emission lines: making them more prominent, as shown by Figs.~\ref{fig:Civ} and~\ref{fig:allopt}-\ref{fig:allUV} while not influencing the SED.
-This means that if mass-loss rates turn out to be lower then the rather high value assumed here, increasing wind clumping---another unconstrained property, cf. \citet{Roy:2025}---may still lead to the same conclusion, making our results quite robust.
+Especially mass loss and wind clumping can directly influence the strength of the spectral lines -- but not the ionizing flux.
+For example, reducing the mass-loss rate by two orders of magnitude erases any trace of the carbon emission even in the post-main-sequence phase of our models, as is seen in Fig.~B4 of \citetalias[][]{Kubatova:2019}; however, this has practically no effect on the total number of ionizing photons (see Fig.~B1 of the same paper).
+On the other hand, supposing that winds are clumped has an \textit{opposite} effect on the emission lines: making them more prominent, as is shown by Figs.~\ref{fig:Civ} and~\ref{fig:allopt}-\ref{fig:allUV} while not influencing the SED.
+This means that if mass-loss rates turn out to be lower then the rather high value assumed here, increasing wind clumping -- another unconstrained property \citep[see][]{Roy:2025} -- may still lead to the same conclusion, making our results quite robust.

 As for the efficiency of rotational mixing, it is a widely studied yet unconstrained parameter in stellar evolution theory \citep{Maeder:2000,Meynet:2000,Brott:2011a,deMink:2013,Burssens:2023}.
 However, our results are rather robust in this context as well.
-As explained in Sect.~\ref{sec:population}, we make the simple assumption that 10\% of stars rotate fast enough for chemically-homogeneous evolution (guided by the observed initial rotational-velocity distribution of massive single stars in the SMC).
-So even if rotational mixing is found to be less strong than in our models, our results would be unchanged {as long as 10\% of the population follows the chemically-homogeneous path}.
+As is explained in Sect.~\ref{sec:population}, we make the simple assumption that 10\% of stars rotate fast enough for CHE (guided by the observed initial rotational-velocity distribution of massive single stars in the SMC).
+So even if rotational mixing is found to be weaker than in our models, our results would be unchanged {as long as 10\% of the population follows the chemically homogeneous path}.